 Their innivations aim to addressing climate change negative impacts by recycling plastic, inventing energy efficient devices and biodegradable packaging solution.

 Climate innovation challenge

-From these, our selection panel chose 10 incredible finalists, who you can read about below.
+Last year, over 230 people from 43 countries entered our challenge.
+From these, our selection panel chose ten incredible finalists.
 Each of these climate innovators has received a £5,000 award.
-Expert mentors are currently supporting them to prototype their idea or take it to the next level.
+Expert mentors supported them to prototype their idea or take it to the next level.

 Edgar's passion for plastic recycling began when he was just 15 years old and he now makes school desks from waste plastic.

 Aysel is recycling single-use plastic generated in cities to create food waste composting bins.